threefoldtecharchive/info_manual3/wiki/weblets/weblets_home.md

 ## Limitations

+- Regarding browser support, we're only supporting Google Chrome browser at the moment with more browsers to be supported soon.
 - Deploys one thing at a time.
 - Might take sometime to deploy a solution like Peertube, so you should wait a little bit until it's fully running.